Why Are the Emirates (UAE) Supporting the RSF?

 2007 was the year of the big financial crisis, but also a year of rising food prizes, and hunger revolts all over Africa.
 Since then, UAE have been trying to accumulate not only financial assets, but they want real value for their money, like ports, real estate, land and gold.
 The strategic relevance of Sudan is obvious, as 80% of the food consumed or processed in UAE come from this country.

 Also, since that time, the Emirs were aware of the strategic importance of the food industry.
-After a failed agricultural programm at home, the UAE have invested big scale in agricultural schemes in Egypt, Sudan and other countries, in order to secure the alimentation of a growing population.
+After a failed agricultural program at home, the UAE have invested big scale in agricultural schemes in Egypt, Sudan and other countries, in order to secure the alimentation of a growing population.

-Nonwithstanding, the following aspects should be added as well:
+Notwithstanding, the following aspects should be added as well:

 - Like KSA, the Emirates are pursuing the goal of diversifying their economy and becoming independent of fossil fuel exports.